 - Vanilla — We’ll add a bit of vanilla extract for flavor.

 - Dates — I recommend Medjool dates, and these can be found at health food stores and many grocery stores.
 It’s a regular product with my vegan shopping at Costco.
+You can make unsweetened cashew milk by leaving out the dates in this recipe.

 - Water — If your water has flavor, I recommend using filtered water.